Vision & Mission

 Keenly focused and hyper-organized, Chianne possesses a valuable blend of administrative, marketing, project management and hospitality skills that help Another Round Another Rally increase its funding, the number of educational and assistance opportunities it offers, and, ultimately, the number of hospitality workers it serves.

-As Director of Education for Another Round Another Rally, Misty Kalkofen draws from a broad background in bartending and branding to help develop and implement programs that enhance equity, diversity and educational opportunities industrywide.
+As Education Consultant for Another Round Another Rally, Misty Kalkofen draws from a broad background in bartending and branding to help develop and implement programs that enhance equity, diversity and educational opportunities industrywide.

 From creating certification programs that enhance hospitality workers’ skills and marketability to establishing initiatives that help workers who speak Spanish and other languages overcome industry-related language barriers, Misty plays a key part of helping Another Round train, shape and advocate for today’s hospitality workers – and tomorrow’s.